Last Updated on May 12, 2025

 Symptoms and Signs of Os Acromiale

 Os acromiale is usually not symptomatic.
-In fact, most of these cases are noted as an incidental finding on shoulder x-rays.
+Most of these cases are noted as an incidental finding on shoulder x-rays.

 Some patients may present with non-specific symptoms.
 These can include